Emissions of state valuable postal matter in December

 The postage stamp presents an image of official symbols of the Victory Volunteers All-Russian social movement.

-In addition to the issue of the postage stamp, JSC Marka will produce First Day Covers and a special cancel for Moscow.
+In addition to the issue of the postage stamp, JSC Marka will produce a First Day Cover and a special cancel for Moscow.

 Design Artist: S. Kapranov.